imknown/Klotski/README.md

 # Intro
 A test game called '华容道' written in ‎2014-‎12-0‎4.
-Now i convert this into.
+Now i convert this Eclipse-ADT project into Android Studio project.
 ~~Nothing to share, but just to commemorate the time.~~

 # Attention